apachehudi-ci/hudi-branch-ci/rfc/rfc-55/rfc-55.md

   See the License for the specific language governing permissions and limitations under the License.
 -->
-# RFC-55: Improve Hive/Meta sync class design and hierachies
+# RFC-55: Improve metasync class design and simplify configs

 ## Proposers